calwoodford/anki_decks/README.md

 The benefit of using their mobile app is that it allows one to study whilst on the move, whilst fulfilling other commitments or during downtime such as waiting in a queue.

+"Every minute of your life which passes resculpts, often imperceptibly, the way your neurons are wired together.
+Anki is a tool which allows you to get certain neurons to fire together at an interval which science has loosely deemed 'optimal' for keeping them wired together." - [Reddit guy](https://www.reddit.com/r/Anki/comments/171gwp3/its_not_retaining_information_its_sculpting_your/)

+'The competitive nature of plasticity affects us all.
+There is an endless war of nerves going on inside each of our brains.
+If we stop exercising our mental skills, we do not just forget them: the brain map space for those skills is turned over to the skills we practice instead.
+If you ever ask yourself, “How often must I practice French, or guitar, or math to keep on top of it?” you are asking a question about competitive plasticity.
+You are asking how frequently you must practice one activity to make sure its brain map space is not lost to another.' - The Brain That Changes Itself, Norman Doidge.
 </div>

 ---